There was a crooked Man

 "Oh no," she groaned.

-"The doctor just shook his head, in that way that doctors do, you know, when it's bad news and they don't want to have to say the actual words.
-The wife is crying."
+“The doctor just shook his head the way doctors do when it’s bad news and they don’t want to have to say the actual words.
+The wife is crying.”
 Carly sank back to her seat.

 Mike pulled Carly closer to him as they heard the doctor ask Turner, "How long before we can land?"

-Turner consulted his watch, and answered.
-"About thirty minutes, sir."
+Turner consulted his watch.
+“About thirty minutes, sir.”

 The doctor nodded.
-"The gentleman has died.
+“The gentleman has died.
 We should move him somewhere else.
-And, if someone could sit with his wife?" he asked, looking at the flight attendant.
+And, if someone could sit with his wife?”
+He glanced at the flight attendant.
 She nodded.

 The doctor laid his hand on the widow's shoulder.
 She stopped sobbing and raised her head to look at him as he spoke.
 "I believe he's had a heart attack.
 Did you know of any heart condition?"

-Carly wasn't sure if it was her imagination, but from her position, it looked like the widow leaned into his touch, and she glanced at him from time to time between her fingers.
+Carly wasn’t certain if it was her imagination.
+But from her position, it looked like the widow leaned into his touch, and occasionally glanced at him from between her fingers.

 She nodded her gratitude.
 "Thank you."